caraortizmah/BindingInteraction/test/README.md

 `MHCBI test` is aimed to prove that pipeline uses all specialized programs and was configured correctly.

+## Notepadding

+First of all, read all documentation available in `docs` folder prior to keep reading this specific information.

 ## Test core

 The `MHCBI pipeline` has two version tests: shortened 1BX2 and 3OXS PDB structures.